The OttIX (Ottawa Internet eXchange) has been formed with the sole

 Currently, nearly all Internet traffic in Ottawa is back-hauled through

-Toronto or Montreal (and in some cases, on through to the US before coming
+Toronto or Montreal (and in many cases, on through to the US before coming

 back to Canada).
 In such a situation, Ottawa « - »